AdobeDocs/workfront.en/help/classic/manage-work/portfolios/portfolios-overview/portfolio-overview.md

 * An alignment score
 * A risk assessment

-For more information about the Business Case, see [Create a Business Case for a project in Adobe Workfront](../../../manage-work/projects/define-a-business-case/create-business-case.md).
+For more information about the Business Case, see [Create a Business Case for a project](../../../manage-work/projects/define-a-business-case/create-business-case.md).

 These key elements are used in the portfolio optimizer and the capacity planner to assist management in project selection.